AlexGherardelli/alexgherardelli.github.io/_posts/2017-07-27-Running-apps-anywhere.md

 Not having admin rights in a computer can be quite frequent in other situations as well, such as using a computer in a public library or in an internet cafè.
 Here are few things you can do to solve this annoying problem!

-## 1: The dumb solution: online apps
+## 1: The easy solution: online apps
 Chances are that that software that you run all the time on your computer has an online-only counterpart that works fine for most uses.
 You can find online convertors, pdf editors, graphic editors, note taking apps, and so much more.

 Cloud-based apps are literally **exploding** in the last few years.
 Just think of the whole Google Apps Suite: you have a document processor, spreadsheet, presentation software, calendar and more that are quite similar to more famous programmes such as Word, Excel or PowerPoint.
 They also have tons of add-ons to extend them.